Lennard J. Davis

-American Council of Learned Societies Award 1986.
+Early life

+Davis's father, Maurice Davis (1898–1981), was a Jewish immigrant from London, a race walker deaf-mute, two-time U.S. champion (1935 and 1936) in the 15-kilometer and the U.S. champion in the 50-kilometer (1930) and his mother, Eva Weintrobe (1911–1972), was a Jewish deaf immigrant from Liverpool.

 Publications

-Davis is the author of works in a number of fields.

 In English literature, he has written two works on the novel, Factual Fictions: The Origins of the English Novel (Columbia U. Press, 1983, rpt.
 University of Pennsylvania Press, 1996 ISBN) and Resisting Novels: Fiction and Ideology (Routledge, 1987, rpt.
 University of Pennsylvania Press, 2001) and been co-editor of Left Politics and the Literary Profession.

 His works on disability include Enforcing Normalcy: Disability, Deafness, and the Body (Verso, 1995), and The Disability Studies Reader (Routledge, 5th edition 2016).
 He edited an introduction to disability studies entitled Beginning with Disability: A Primer (Routledge, 2017) A collection of his essays entitled Bending Over Backwards: Disability, Dismodernism, and Other Difficult Positions was published by New York University Press in August 2002.
 He is also the author of The End of Normal: Identity in a Biocultural Era (U of Michigan, 2014).
 His latest book is a history of the passage of the Americans with Disabilities Act titled Enabling Acts: The Hidden Story of How the Americans with Disabilities Act Gave the Largest US Minority Its Rights, published by Beacon Press in July 2015 on the 25th anniversary of that act.

 His memoir My Sense of Silence (University of Illinois Press, 2000), was chosen Editor's Choice Book for the Chicago Tribune, selected for the National Book Award for 2000, and nominated for the Book Critics Circle Award for 2000.
 He has appeared on National Public Radio's "Fresh Air" to discuss the memoir, which describes his childhood in a deaf family.
 Davis has also edited his parents' correspondence, Shall I Say a Kiss: The Courtship Letters of a Deaf Couple.
 (Gallaudet University Press, 1999).

-Poornography or How Those with Money Write About Those Without It: Transclass, Endo-/Exo Writers, and Representational Inequality is his latest book to be published by Duke University Press in 2024.

 Davis is a co-founder of the Modern Language Association's Committee on Disability Issues in the Profession, and he is on the board of several academic journals.
 Having written widely for newspapers and magazines, Davis is also the author of a novel entitled The Sonnets (State University of New York Press, March 2001).

 His book Go Ask Your Father: One Man's Obsession with Finding Himself, His Origins, and the Meaning of Life Through Genetic Testing was published in 2009 by Bantam/Dell.
 Obsession: A History appeared in Fall 2009 by University of Chicago Press.

 His fiction includes The Sonnets: A Novel (SUNY Press, 2002).

-He has contributed numerous articles to The Nation, The New York Times, The Chicago Tribune, the Chronicle of Higher Education and other print media.